 An experienced litigator, Ari also represents clients in state and federal court and before administrative agencies, including the EEOC and the MCAD.
 Her litigation experience ranges from employment discrimination and wage and hour disputes to Chapter 93A claims, civil rights claims and claims for breach of fiduciary duty.
 Ari understands the importance of minimizing the disruption and cost of litigation for her clients, and works to obtain successful results for clients as early in the litigation process as possible through the use of motions for preliminary relief, motions to dismiss, and summary judgment.

-Ari works frequently with colleges and universities, with a particular focus on employment and student discipline matters.
-She is proud to serve the higher education community as both a litigator and an independent investigator.
+Ari works with colleges and universities, with a particular focus on employment and student discipline matters.
 She has worked as an independent investigator of allegations of sexual misconduct and harassment involving students, faculty members, and senior leaders.
 She has also defended colleges and universities in employment matters and student discipline matters, including litigation under Title IX.

 Immediately after graduating from law school, Ari served as a law clerk to the Honorable Joette Katz of the Connecticut Supreme Court.

 Ari has a passion for teaching, and has served as an adjunct instructor at Tufts University and Boston University School of Law.
 Prior to law school, Ari spent three years working for an international campus-based nonprofit.